Neoncat-OG/TrollStore-IPAs/README.md

 ## Announcements

+### **(11-28-2023):** Future of "TrollStore-IPAs"
+Following the successful deployment of TrollStore 2, a comprehensive update for this repository is presently underway.
+This process represents a commitment to maintaining and enhancing the quality of the apps.

+The current enhancement phase involves an review and re-testing of every application encapsulated within the repo.
+Each application's status will be examined and revised based on the results of my tests.
+This could ensure the repository remains updated with the most accurate and reliable information.

+As a recent adopter of TrollStore, I can now extend my support for this environment and this strategic move is anticipated to significantly enhance the reliability and accuracy of the IPAs contained within the repository.

+Looking ahead, the use of TrollStore presents (for me) an possible inclusion of additional applications in the future.
+(Including a potential reintroduction of games)

+TrollStore will greatly facilitate the individual testing and integration of these applications, ensuring a diverse and high-quality selection of applications is delivered.

+---
 **(11-10-2023):** All games have been removed to focus solely on applications.

 ## Emoji Guide for App Selection *(Status)*